mandellbutler/Tech-Blog/README.md

 # Installation
-To install, clone the Github repository and add it to your local repo via your choice code-editing software (ie Visual Studio Code).
+To install, simply clone the Github repository and add it to your local repo via your choice code-editing software (ie Visual Studio Code).